Kroc/v80/README.md

 ## ~~Features~~

 - No Macros!
 Copy + Paste is your friend
-- No linker.
-You don't need one
+- No linker, includes can do it
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway
 - No floating point numbers.
 Have you _tried_ coding floats on an 8-bit CPU??
 - No negative numbers.
 It's all 1s in 2s compliment
 - No shift operators.
 Multiply/divide by powers of 2
-  (honestly the reason for this is just because the parser is limited to single-character operators)
+- true = 0, like how a CPU _actually_ works.
-- true = 0, like how a CPU _actually_ works
+  search your heart, you know it to be true

 ## Syntax